 The Group uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
 The provision matrix is based on its historically observed default rates over the expected life of the trade receivable and is adjusted for forward-looking estimates.
 At every reporting date, the historically observed default rates are updated and changes in forward-looking estimates are analysed.
 The Group estimates the following matrix at the reporting date.

 *In case of probability of non-collection, default rate is 100% Movement in the expected credit loss allowance:

 8. Cash and cash equivalents

 Cash and cash equivalents consist of the following:

-The deposits maintained by the Company with banks comprise of time deposits, which can be withdrawn by the Company at any point without prior notice or penalty on the principal.
+# Balance with banks amounting to ₹ 13 and ₹ 346 as of March 31, 2018 and March 31, 2017 respectively includes unpaid dividends and dividend payable.
+The deposits maintained by the Group with banks comprises time deposits, which can be withdrawn by the Group at any point without prior notice or penalty on the principal.

 9. Other assets

 The Group has only one class of equity shares.
 The authorized share capital of the Group is 800,000,000 equity shares of ₹ 10 each.
 Par value of the equity shares is recorded as share capital and the amount received in excess of the par value is classified as share premium.
 The issued, subscribed and paid-up capital of the Group is 163,926,311 equity shares of ₹ 10 each amounting to ₹ 1,639.